SuperNEMO-DBD/SNRS/README.rst

 Dependencies
 ============

-SNRS depends  on Bayeux  3.5.0 and  the GSL  libray for direct access to some numerical primitives.
+SNRS depends  on Bayeux  3.5.0 (geometry modelling primitives) and  the GSL  library (numerical primitives).

 Build and install SNRS